alcastic/assignment-rabbitmq-mongodb/etc/dependencies.docker.container.start.md

+# External Services Servers

+Once you have **docker** installed in your machine start the following containers before start **assignment app**

-To run a docker RabbitMQ container with default port configuration
+1. To run a docker RabbitMQ container with default port configuration

 ```
 $ docker run -d \
     --name="rabbit1" \